-In 2017-2018 the Secondary Mastery Specialist will continue to open their classrooms to teachers though the Secondary Teaching for Mastery at KS3 programme.
-In this programme each Mastery Specialist works with teachers from the other schools in 4 open classroom sessions during the school year.
-In these sessions teachers will have the opportunity to observe a mastery lesson in practice, discuss this practice as a work group and also develop their understanding of one of the 5 big ideas of mastery.
+In 2016-18 the Secondary Mastery Specialists developed both their own practice and understanding of Teaching for Mastery through training delivered by the Maths Hub central team.
+In this period the Specialists implemented a Teaching for Mastery Scheme of Learning in their own department and supported the development of their colleague’s Teaching for Mastery skills.
+As their confidence with Teaching for Mastery increased the Secondary Mastery Specialists opened their classrooms to teachers though the Secondary Teaching for Mastery at KS3 programme.
+In this programme each Mastery Specialist worked with lead teachers from other schools in the region in 4 open classroom sessions.
+In these sessions teachers had the opportunity to observe a mastery lesson in practice, discuss this practice as a work group and also develop their understanding of one of the 5 big ideas of mastery.

-More details of this programme can be found here
+This programme is continuing in 2018-19 but with Cohort 3 Secondary Mastery Specialists, More details about this programme can be found here